abhayadil/GPT-terminal-chat/README.md

 This code is designed to be run on the terminal and it will launch a conversation with ChatGPT through its api

 You will need to provide your own api from OpenAI.com

+Instructions:
+- Type your question and click enter
+- ChatGPT will give its answer
+- To end chat type '...end' in lowercase